tulane-quantum-matter/ToddlerED.jl/README.md

 Operators built up from tensor products of Pauli / Clifford algebra matrices.

-Immediate predecessor is baby-ED by J,S-K.
+Immediate predecessor to this package is the Baby-ED by J,S-K.

 ## Installation